Gemini (constellation): Stars

+Bayer gave the most prominent stars Bayer designations Alpha through Omega and the Latin letters A through g.
+Later designated two stars as b.
+Psi Geminorum was dropped after moving it into Cancer in 1930; however, Flamsteed used Psi^{3} Cancri on this star, leading into confusion.

 The constellation contains 85 stars of naked eye visibility.
 The brightest star in Gemini is Pollux, and the second-brightest is Castor.
 Castor's Bayer designation as "Alpha" arose because Johann Bayer did not carefully distinguish which of the two was the brighter when he assigned his eponymous designations in 1603.
 Although the characters of myth are twins, the actual stars are physically very different from each other.

 α Gem (Castor) is a sextuple star system 52 light-years from Earth, which appears as a magnitude 1.6 blue-white star to the unaided eye.
 Two spectroscopic binaries are visible at magnitudes 1.9 and 3.0 with a period of 470 years.
 A wide-set red dwarf star is also a part of the system; this star is an Algol-type eclipsing binary star with a period of 19.5 hours; its minimum magnitude is 9.8 and its maximum magnitude is 9.3.

 β Gem (Pollux) is an orange-hued giant star of magnitude 1.14, 34 light-years from Earth.
 Pollux has an extrasolar planet revolving around it, as do two other stars in Gemini, HD 50554, and HD 59686.

 γ Gem (Alhena) is a blue-white hued star of magnitude 1.9, 105 light-years from Earth.

 δ Gem (Wasat) is a long-period binary star 59 light-years from Earth.
 The primary is a white star of magnitude 3.5, and the secondary is an orange dwarf star of magnitude 8.2.
 The period is over 1000 years; it is divisible in medium amateur telescopes.